-The next time you plan a trip, consider staying at one of these 12 bed and breakfasts and inns in the South.
+The next time you plan a trip, consider staying at one of these bed and breakfasts and inns throughout the South.

-Loyd Hall Plantation, in Cheneyville, minutes away from Alexandria, La., is on a 640-acre working farm stationed along the banks of Bayou Boeuf.
+Loyd Hall Plantation is located in Cheneyville, La., minutes from Alexandria.
+It's on a 640-acre working farm along Bayou Boeuf's banks.

 The property, built in 1820, is listed on the National Historic Register.
 Like many old homes, it has its share of stories, including ones of ghosts.